What Is A Doctor Of Chiropractic?

 I Have Heard That Chiropractors “Crack Your Joints.”
 I Don’t Think I Would Be Comfortable With That.
 Are there Any Alternatives To Offer People Like Me?

 The idea of “cracking joints” scares some people.
 Actually, the slight cracking sound heard with some joint manipulations is simply gas escaping from the joint complex.
 We understand that, for a variety of reasons, a small percentage of people may not be comfortable with the standard manipulation performed by hand.
 That is perfectly alright.
-There are alternative ways of correcting joint dysfunction that do not involved cracking sounds.
+There are alternative ways of correcting joint dysfunction that do not involve cracking sounds.
 We offer low force techniques that can also provide excellent relief for most people.

 My Friend Does Not "Believe" In Chiropractic.
 What Can I Tell That Person?